Be part of the growing Strong Towns movement in Langley, British Columbia, Canada 🍁 !

 We want to hear from you and grow the movement locally, so that means we want you to join our conversation!

-Our monthly online meetings are held on the last Friday of every month and our open the public, you can join with any web browser or the jitsi meet app.
+Our monthly online meetings are held on the last Friday of every month and are open the public, you can join with any web browser or the jitsi meet app.
 Check out the meeting calendar for more options on how to connect.

 We welcome everyone who has an interest in these issues to come to our meetings and events, even if you have limited time for advocacy, we still want to hear from you and hear your thoughts and concerns in the community.